I am an active researcher with numerous national competitive grants. My work spans two interconnected programs:

 31

 Devine, E. K., Elphinstone, B., Ciarrochi, J., & Sahdra, B. K. (2025).
 Nonattachment Scale (NAS).
-In Medvedev, O. N., Krägeloh, C. U., Siegert, R. J., & Singh, N. N. (Eds.), Handbook of Assessment in Mindfulness Research.
-Springer.
+In Medvedev, O. N., Krägeloh, C. U., Siegert, R. J., & Singh, N. N. (Eds.),

 30